rbidon/Matchy/README.md

 <img src ="images/readMeImages/GamePage.png" height="300px" width="450px">
 </p>

+* If you like to see more of my wireframe, click [here](https://www.figma.com/file/hnNus3wYFm4CGsplWfH2h3/Matchy-Game-Wireframe?node-id=0%3A1)

 ## User Stories
 * User/ Users will be greeted by the Welcome Page.
 * To Start the prompts user will click on either One Player/ Two Players.